Pennsylvania Rental Lease Agreement Templates

-The Pennsylvania Rental Lease Agreements are legal contracts that grant tenant(s) the right to live or work in a property so long they make continuous rental payments to their landlord.
+A Pennsylvania rental lease agreement is a binding form used for permitting a person (or persons) with the right to occupy a space in exchange for fixed payments to the landlord.
 In order for the lease to go into effect, the tenant(s) must agree to all conditions included in the lease, which covers subjects relating to payments, deposits, pets, guests, parking, default, lease term, notices, and more.
 Pennsylvania landlords are bound by the state’s landlord-tenant act of 1951, which contains the obligations of landlords and tenants, among other requirements.

 What is a Pennsylvania Lease Agreement?

 A Pennsylvania Lease Agreement is a binding form that lays out the responsibilities and rights of the two (2) parties that the agreement is formed by—the landlord and tenant(s).
 The responsibilities and rights of both parties last for the duration of the contract, which is commonly one (1) year.
 Prior to beginning a lease with a tenant, it is highly recommended the landlord screens them via a Federal Fair Housing Act-approved rental application.

 State Laws & Guides

 Pennsylvania state law is silent on when rent should be paid by tenants.
 Because of this, the rental contract should it clear when and where rent should be paid.
 State law is also silent on matters regarding rent grace periods.

 Emergency: No statute.
 As a general rule, Federal law protects landlord’s right to enter a rental unit/building in the event of an emergency.